G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel.md

 <alert-element type="tip" title="Tip">

-If you forgot your password, you can find it in the system by connecting to the virtual machine via SSH.
+If you forgot your password, you can find it in the system by connecting to the VM via SSH.

 Run the `sudo cat /var/lib/cloud/instance/user-data.txt` command and view a password in the following line: `password: [your password]`.
 If you entered the password as a hash, you will see the hash on the screen.
 In this case, you will not be able to check the password.

 </alert-element>

-You've successfully connected to the virtual machine.
+You've successfully connected to the Virtual Machine.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel/linux-connected.png" alt="Ubuntu terminal displaying successful connection to an instance" width="80%">